VayuDev/samal-jit/README.md

 # samal - Simple And Memory-wasting Awesomely-functional Language

-This repository contains the programming language samal which attempts to be the perfect combination of Rust and Elixir.
+Samal is a new programming language which attempts to be the perfect general-purpose (embeddable) language.
 It mixes the great type system and syntax of Rust with the functional style of Elixir and Haskell.

+Further information can be found at [samal.dev](https://samal.dev).

 The language is currently in heavy development and not usable.